Los Angeles Fire Department

-The Los Angeles Fire Department (LAFD or LA City Fire) provides firefighting and emergency medical services to the city of Los Angeles, California, United States.
-The LAFD is responsible for approximately 4 million people who live in the agency's 471 sqmi jurisdiction.
-The Los Angeles Fire Department was founded in 1886 and is the third largest municipal fire department in the United States, after the New York City Fire Department and the Chicago Fire Department.
-The department may be unofficially referred to as the Los Angeles City Fire Department or "LA City Fire" to distinguish it from the Los Angeles County Fire Department which serves the county and whose name may directly confuse people, as the county seat is the city.
-Another possible reason is that the city and the unincorporated county are often bordering each other and thus the two appear to be serving the same area.
-The department is currently under the command of chief Kristin Crowley.
+The Los Angeles Fire Department (LAFD or LA City Fire) provides firefighting services and technical rescue services, hazardous materials services, and emergency medical services to the residents of the city of Los Angeles, California, United States.
+The LAFD is responsible for approximately four million people who live in the agency's 471 sqmi jurisdiction.
+The Los Angeles Fire Department was founded in 1886 and is the third-largest municipal fire department in the United States, after the New York City Fire Department and the Chicago Fire Department.
+The department is sometimes also referred to as the "Los Angeles City Fire Department" or "LA City Fire" to distinguish it from the Los Angeles County Fire Department, which serves unincorporated areas and, via contracts, other incorporated municipalities within Los Angeles County without their own fire departments.
+The department is currently under the command of acting fire chief Ronnie Villanueva after former LAFD chief Kristen Crowley was fired by Los Angeles mayor Karen Bass following the 2025 Southern California wildfires for refusing to write an after-action report.